Indonesia country brief

 Prime Minister Scott Morrison's first overseas first in his capacity as Leader was to Indonesia in August/September 2018 where he and President Widodo elevated relations to a Comprehensive Strategic Partnership (CSP) and announced the conclusion of negotiations on the Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA).

 The Australia-Indonesia CSP coalesces bilateral cooperation around five broad pillars: enhanced economic and development partnership, connecting people, securing our and the region's shared interests, maritime cooperation and contributing to Indo-Pacific security and prosperity.
 A Plan of Action for the CSP was signed during President Widodo’s visit to Australia in February 2020.

 The President’s visit also foreshadowed closer engagement on the emerging COVID‑19 crisis, including the announcement of a new health security partnership.

 Trade Ministers signed IA-CEPA in Jakarta in March 2019 and the agreement entered into force on 5 July 2020, opening new markets and opportunities for Australian businesses, primary producers, service providers and investors.

 - President Widodo visited Australia as a Guest of Government in February 2020

-- Minister for Foreign Affairs Marise Payne met with her counterpart, Minister for Foreign Affairs Retno Marsudi in Bali in December 2019 at the Bali Democracy Forum and for the 2+2 Foreign and Defence Ministers’ Meeting
+- Minister for Foreign Affairs and Minister for Women Marise Payne met with her counterpart, Minister of Foreign Affairs Retno Marsudi in Bali in December 2019 at the Bali Democracy Forum and for the 2+2 Foreign and Defence Ministers’ Meeting

 - Prime Minister Scott Morrison met President Widodo at the East Asia Summit on 4 November 2019